-One thing is consistent about USO supporters: You love military trivia.
-So, we decided to compile a list of 33 of the greatest (and most surprising) army trivia facts, taken from our branches of the military facts birthday posts (and added a few new facts.)
-If you want to see all the full lists of facts by military branch here are links; Marine Corps facts, Navy facts, Air Force facts and Coast Guard facts.
+We know that one thing always remains consistent about USO supporters: You love army trivia.
+So, we decided to compile a list of 33 of the greatest (and most surprising) army trivia facts, taken from our branches of the military birthday posts (plus a few new ones).
+If you want to see the full lists of facts by military branch, take your time exploring Marine Corps facts, Navy facts, Air Force facts and Coast Guard facts.

 1. 31 of the 45 men who’ve served as President of the United States have served in the military